Still have not found what you are looking for? Here are some commonly asked questions!

+Hello my name is Christina Crain and I am the founder of Crain counseling.
 For 16 years I have worked in the counseling field.
 My experience includes: youth and family, marriage counseling, mental health, developmental delays, at-risk youth, trauma, phase of life difficulties, substance abuse, Substance prevention, self-harming, families impacted by incarceration, crisis intervention, behavior addictions, anger depression, grief/loss, anger, self-image, gender identity, sexual abuse, adoption/reunification, attachment, ADHD, OCD parenting techniques, trauma informed care, co-parenting, conflict resolution, and other related counseling needs.

 Do you accept insurance?

 We provide all clients a Superbill which can be used for insurance reimbursement as an out of network provider on your plan.
 Please reach out to your insurance company for specifics on how and what they will reimburse.
 All services must be paid up front.

 All of our counselors hold a least a Masters degree in a counseling related field.
 This requires a four year bachelors degree prior to completing a Graduate level program.
 Graduate programs are typically two years of academic work alongside practicum experiences in the counseling field followed by a year long internship.

 After a Graduate degree is completed counselors must register with their local state as an intern counselor.
 Intern counselors must practice under supervision for a minimum of 2 years before being issued a full license to practice on their own.
 Common intern licenses are:

 Registered Mental health intern